-Using parameters optimized against the pre-treatment data, soil temperature predicted by CLM at 0-5 cm depth had a consistent overestimation bias of 1-2 °C, but the model closely reproduced the daily variation and decreasing tendency in surface soil temperature in both the pre-treatment and post-treatment periods (Fig. 4a).
+Using parameters optimized against the pretreatment data, soil temperature predicted by CLM at 0-5 cm depth had a consistent overestimation bias of 1-2 °C, but the model closely reproduced the daily variation and decreasing tendency in surface soil temperature in both the pretreatment and post-treatment periods (Fig. 4a).
 No clear influence of shading treatments on this soil state variable was seen in either the observational data or model simulations.
 Substantial variability in observed soil moisture (integrated for 15-95 cm depth) was found among samples taken near different trees under the same shading treatment (Fig. 4b).
 Observed LS soil water was lower than that of the HS soil water at the start of the treatment period, probably because of local differences in soil properties and pretreatment evapotranspiration.
 The difference between observed LS and HS soil water content increased during the treatment period, suggesting reduced evapotranspiration in the HS plots, as supported by observations of slightly reduced transpiration under HS relative to that under LS (Fig. 4c).
 Following precipitation events on Days 7, 10, and 15, both observed and simulated soil water content increased (compare Fig. 2a, 4b).
-CLM systematically overestimated the magnitude of soil water content by 6-8% (units are volume % of water in soil).
-While CLM did not capture the initial difference between mean observed HS and LS soil moisture, the model captured the reduction in LS soil water during the treatment period compared to the HS treatment.
+CLM systematically overestimated the magnitude of soil water content by 6-8% (units are volume % of water in soil), but it captured the reduction in LS soil water during the treatment period compared to the HS treatment.
 Before the implementation of shade treatments, the trees assigned to HS were observed to have higher transpiration than the LS trees (Fig. 4c), likely a consequence of the higher biomass and leaf area of the HS trees (Warren et al., 2012) and perhaps also higher soil water content (Fig. 4b).
 We used the pretreatment transpiration data to calibrate CLM, and the model simulated the pretreatment observations well in terms of both magnitude and temporal variations (Fig. 4c).
 After the treatment initiation, decreased transpiration was seen in both observations and model simulations for the HS and LS trees.
 For the LS case, CLM captured the observed transpiration well.
 However in the HS case, CLM predicted a sharp reduction in transpiration, whereas the observations differ relatively little from the LS case.
 To investigate this difference further, we performed a second optimization for the Ball-Berry stomatal conductance slope and intercept terms (HS_MB).
-However, despite increasing these parameters to near the maximum acceptable values (Table 1), the HS_MB optimization fails to capture the measured transpiration.
+However, despite increasing these parameters to near the maximum acceptable values (Table 1), the HS_MB optimization failed to reproduce the measured transpiration.

 In contrast with the continued increase of stem carbon in the observed LS trees, the stem carbon of the observed HS trees declined over the shading treatment period (Fig. 5a).
 The model captured that basic difference in the observed response of stem carbon to HS and LS, but overestimated the rate of change under LS and simulated an essential halt in growth under HS rather than the observed decline in growth.
 The shorter-term (3-5 day) variation in stem carbon (based on diameter change) under shading (Fig. 5a) we attribute primarily to precipitation events and changing soil moisture (Fig. 2a and Fig. 4b), and the accompanying swelling and shrinkage of stem diameter, which translates through the allometric functions to apparent changes in stem biomass.
+The model displayed almost no short-term variability in stem carbon - the model does not represent stem swelling and shrinking with water status.